Anastasia-Marchuk/JMP-2023-Spring-boot-REST-API/README.md

 ## Swagger UI URL
 1. http://localhost:8097/marchukSwaggerUrl

-Ddefault URL was chancged from http://localhost:8097/swagger-ui.html to http://localhost:8097/marchukSwaggerUrl in application.properties
+Default URL was chancged from localhost:8097/swagger-ui.html to localhost:8097/marchukSwaggerUrl in application.properties